-After his operatic debut with the Lyric Opera of Chicago in 1973, David Gordon forged a distinguished and innovative international career as opera and concert tenor, recitalist, voice teacher, seminar presenter, lecturer, and author.
+After conservatory training in Montreal and Chicago, David made his operatic debut with the Lyric Opera of Chicago in 1973.
+Since then he has forged a distinguished and innovative international career as opera and concert tenor, voice teacher, seminar presenter, lecturer, and author.

 David has appeared as tenor soloist with virtually every major North American symphony orchestra, and with other prestigious orchestras and music festivals on four continents.
 His concert repertoire spans eight centuries of music and eight languages.
+Audio clips here.

-David is also a prolific classical recording artist, and appears on 17 CDs for RCA Red Seal, Decca, London, Telarc, Naxos, Dorian, Newport, and Vox.
+David's classical discography includes eight centuries of music on CDs for RCA Red Seal, Decca, London, Telarc, Naxos, Dorian, Newport, and Vox.